-The NHL (National Hockey League) will be most Americans’ first choice when it comes to betting on ice hockey.
+The NHL (National Hockey League) will be most Americans’ first port of call when it comes to betting on ice hockey.
 However, the Ice Hockey World Championships are certainly events which may be worth a punt, too.
 Let’s look at both of those a little closer.

 - National Hockey League (NHL): Like most American sports, the NHL is divided up into a season and the Playoffs.
 Running from October to April, there are 31 teams, divided up into two conferences.
 The Western Conference contains 8 Pacific Division teams, and 7 Central Division teams.
 The Eastern Conference hosts 8 Atlantic Division and Metropolitan Division Teams.
 Each team plays 82 games, with the top three teams in each division plus a wildcard from each division advancing to the Playoffs.